 All things considered, this story left a lasting impression, and for that, Salome Wilde, you win.Saturday, December 25, 2010

-So, take a look at the video below.
-Lyrics are after the jump.
+So give the video a watch, lyrics are after the jump.
 You’re welcome.Monday, December 13, 2010

 Salvation Army Refuses to Distribute Harry Potter and Twilight Toys and Other Things You Should Know About the Christian Organization